-The Financial Laboratory, aka Financial £aboratory Club, was a £1.9 million limited liability partnership conducting joint research into financial risk management over 1997 and 1998.
+The Financial Laboratory, aka Financial £aboratory Club or F£C, was a £1.9 million limited liability partnership conducting joint research into financial risk management over 1997 and 1998.
 The Financial Laboratory members were BZW, The London Stock Exchange, Royal & Sun Alliance and Z/Yen.
 The programme manager was the Ministry of Defence's DERA (Defence Evaluation and Research Agency), Europe's largest research and development organisation with a turnover of £1.1 billion.
 Supporting organisations included Silicon Graphics, the Worshipful Company of Information Technologists (a City livery company), COMAX Secure Business Services, City University and City University Business School.

 The Financial Laboratory members' contribution of £1.2 million was augmented by a £750,000 award for "The Use of Synthetic Environments for Risk Management" by the Department of Trade and Industry in a Foresight Challenge recommendation on 21 June 1996 by Sir Robert May, the Government's Chief Scientific Adviser and Head of the Office of Science and Technology.
 The Foresight Panel rated the science `alpha'.
 There was significant press coverage (e.g. Financial Times 1 July 1996 and 16 January 1997) in advance of the research.